intcreator/markdown-element/README.md

 # &lt;markdown-element&gt;

-A Markdown renderer that uses the Commonmark spec.
+A lit-html element that renders Markdown using Commonmark.js.
 This is a replacement for the Polymer sponsored `<marked-element>`.  `<marked-element>` uses the somewhat outdated Marked parser, while `<markdown-element>` uses the up to date and better maintained [Commonmark parser](https://github.com/commonmark/commonmark.js).

+This element is designed to be used with Polymer 3 projects.
+If you want to use it elsewhere or figured out how to easily set it up by itself, please open an issue.

 ## Set up